sneakernets/zdoom/README.md

 mmap = false
 ```

-Framerates are generally very good, playable in X11 but blazingly fast with Raspberry Pi's framebuffer, as it is hardware accelerated video.
-If you play in framebuffer mode, you MUST use 640x480.
-Thankfully it is default in ZDoom, so there are no issues with this.
-Only change video modes in X11!
+**NOTE:** As of the SDL2 inclusion, you need to make sure you have `libev-dev` and `libuv-dev` packages installed before compiling SDL2.
+You also need to manually edit your `zdoom.ini` file to include `vid_forcesurface=true`.
+SDL2 is not fully compatible with Raspberry Pi, but I expect this to change in the coming months.
+As a consequence of this, performance has reduced significantly, until OpenGLES2 code for the video is working.
+You also cannot play in framebuffer mode, as SDL2 loses control of the keyboard.
+Again, This is SDL2's fault.

-**NOTE:** This was originally based on the git version of zdoom as of December 10, 2014.
+This was originally based on the git version of zdoom as of January 16, 2015.
 Any changes to ZDoom since then will be merged, but not at the speed of zdoom master.
 If there is a new feature in ZDoom in the future that hasn't been merged, contact me through Issues and I'll resolve it.

 ##Credits